Is it worthwhile to visit Livraria Lello in Porto?

 Our recent Viking River cruise of the Douro Valley began in Porto, which gave us the opportunity to visit the city and spend some time there after disembarkation.

 This bookstore has often been called one of the world’s most beautiful; the Porto Minister of Culture has classified it as a “monument of public interest.”

 In a city that boasts many buildings that are architecturally impressive, this Neo-gothic one is a standout.
 The Art Nouveau elements on the façade are even more prominent in the interior.
 The two bold bas-relief figures above the door represent Art and Science.

-One of the oldest bookstores in Portugal, Livraria Lello (which opened in 1906) celebrated its 110th anniversary last January.
-Two brothers (Jose and Antonio Lello) spearheaded the development of the business, and cemented the bookstore’s central role in Porto’s social and literary circles.
+One of the oldest bookstores in Portugal, Livraria Lello (which opened in 1906), is more than a century old.
+Two brothers (Jose and Antonio Lello) spearheaded the development of the business and cemented the bookstore’s central role in Porto’s social and literary circles.